OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ### Azure CLI step

-The DNS records referenced by this runbook are managed in Microsoft Azure; the step to remove the DNS records will need a different Docker image that has the Azure CLI installed.
+The DNS records referenced by this runbook are managed in Microsoft Azure.
+The step to remove the DNS records needs a different Docker image that has the Azure CLI installed.

-I'm going to set the "Remove ALL Load Balancer DNS records" step to use the "Project.Default.Worker.DockerImage" variable that I set up above.
+I'm going to set the **Remove ALL Load Balancer DNS records** step to use the `Project.Default.Worker.DockerImage` variable that I set up above.

 ![set exec container default](set-exec-container-default.png)